The Best Raspberry Iced Tea Recipe

 Tips for best results:

-• Let the tea bags sit: Let the tea bags sit in the pot of tea until it’s time to add the tea to the pitcher, along with the raspberry juice and or syrup.
-This will give your tea a stronger, more potent taste.
+• Let the tea bags sit: Let the tea bags sit in the pot of tea until it’s time to add the tea to the pitcher.
+This will give your tea a stronger, more potent flavor.

 • Do you have to add raspberries to the drink?
 No, but I would.
 It just makes the drink more appetizing and is for decoration purposes.
 Over the course of time, meaning hours, the additional raspberries will enhance the raspberry flavor.